absmach/magistrala-docs/docs/dashboards/gauges.md

 ---

-#### **Conclusion**
+### **Conclusion**

-Gauges provide a highly visual, intuitive way to track live data for a variety of metrics.
-Whether you're monitoring voltage, temperature, or speed, these widgets offer flexibility in displaying the most important data from your connected IoT devices.
+Gauges provide an effective and visual way to track live data for various metrics.
+Whether monitoring voltage, temperature, or speed, these widgets offer flexibility in displaying the most important data from connected IoT devices.

 Each gauge can be customized with specific value ranges, update intervals, and labels, making them adaptable to any use case.
-You can also edit existing gauges to adjust settings as your monitoring needs evolve.
+Existing gauges can also be edited to adjust settings as monitoring needs evolve.